 How is it that the distal segments can attain higher velocities than they do using a push-like pattern?
 One theory is that momentum generated in the proximal segments through the production of large muscle forces is transferred to the distal segments, much like the transfer that occurs in a fishing rod.
 When you cast a fishing rod, you impart an angular momentum to the rod at its base.
 When you then stop the rotation of the rod, the top continues to move at a very high velocity.
-In case you were wondering, the longest fishing rod cast made in competition is 88.4 m, by the American Steve Raieff.
+In case you were wondering, at a sanctioned United Kingdom Surfcasting Federation event, Danny Moeskops cast a 150-gram weight ~279 m in 2004, which is probably the longest 'officially' recorded cast.